 Issue Commentary 0 Matters in relation to fraud We have previously discussed the risk of fraud with the Audit and Risk Management Committee and the Pensions Committee.
 We have not been made aware of any incidents in the period and no other issues have been identified during the course of our audit procedures.
 2 Matters in relation to related parties From the work we have completed, we have not identified any related parties or related party transactions which have not been disclosed.
 3 Matters in relation to laws and regulations You have not made us aware of any significant incidences of non-compliance with relevant laws and regulations and we have not identified any incidences from our audit work.
 4 Written representations A standard letter of representation has been requested from the Pension Fund.
-5 Confirmation requests from third partiesWe requested direct confirmations from the custodian and all main mandate fund managers, plus a sample of managers for altern investments for investment balances.
-At the time of preparing this report we have received confirmations from most managers and management assisted us to chase those confirmations that were outstanding.
-One response was not received and we completed alternative audit procedures to gain our required assurance.
+5 Confirmation requests from third parties We requested direct confirmations from the custodian and all main mandate fund managers, plus a sample of managers for alternative investments for investment balances.
+At the time of preparing this report we have received confirmations from most managers and management are assisting us to chase those confirmations that remain outstanding.
 6 Disclosures Our review found no material omissions in the financial statements.
 7 Matters on which we report by exception We are required to give a separate opinion for the Pension Fund Annual Report on whether the financial statements included therein are consistent with the audited financial statements.
 We propose to issue our 'consistency' opinion on the Pension Fund Annual Report following the Wirral Council Audit and Risk Management Committee meeting on 23 July 2018 and confirm that we have not identified any issues that we wish to report.